- US Online Poker

 In Indiana, Unibet will partner with Horseshoe Hammond.
 In Iowa, it will be Harrah’s Council Bluffs.
 The group’s technology provider will be its own spin-off company, Kambi.
 Under the terms of the agreement, these partnerships will remain in place for at least 10 years.

 The deal is online-only and nonexclusive.
 Caesars already operates retail sportsbooks in both states.
-It expects to launch an Indiana online sportsbook under its Caesars Sports’ brand, and may do so in Iowa as well.
+It expects to launch an Indiana online sportsbook under its Caesars Sports’ brand, and may do so in the Iowa sports betting market as well.

 Although Caesars has a Harrah’s property in Philadelphia, the deal does not apply to Pennsylvania.
 Unibet has already gone live there in partnership with Mohegan Sun Pocono.